TraBrown23/Software-Engineering-Project/README.md

 Homework for tuesday

-Tessa - review html and design pages
+Tessa - design what the drop down should look like

-Jamie
+Jamie - HTML formating

-Trajon
+Trajon - Figure out how to make the extension buttons do something on a click

-Troy
+Troy - Figure out how to make the extension buttons do something on a click

-Kyle
+Kyle - Google API how to pull what account is logged into chrome